TRD 4Runner Intakes

 Air intake systems give your engine free-flowing, cold, oxygen-rich air for optimal performance.
 Independent testing has shown that air intake systems combined exhaust systems and performance air filters give your vehicle more horsepower, torque, acceleration, and pulling power.

 Everyone knows that cars run on gas.
 Many people don’t realize that cars also run on air.
-The more air, and the better the air, the car gets, the better the car will perform.
+The more air, the better the air, the car gets, the better the car will perform.
 This is why air intakes can be so important for creating better airflow.

 Importance of Intakes